coolhaircut/hermetica/README.md

 Lo!
 I am still, I said.

-[//]: # (17.)
-In such wise than, as I have said, the generation of these seven came to pass.
+[](#17)In such wise than, as I have said, the generation of these seven came to pass.
 Earth was as woman, her Water filled with longing; ripeness she took from Fire, spirit from Aether.
 Nature thus brought forth frames to suit the form of Man.

 And Man from Light and Life changed into soul and mind - from Life to soul, from Light to mind.

 And thus continued all the sense-world's parts until the period of their end and new beginnings.

-[//]: # (18.)
-Now listen to the rest of the discourse (Logos) which thou dost long to hear.
+[](#18)Now listen to the rest of the discourse (Logos) which thou dost long to hear.

 The period being ended, the bond that bound them all was loosened by God's Will.
 For all the animals being male-female, at the same time with Man were loosed apart; some became partly male, some in like fashion (partly) female.
 And straightway God spake by His Holy Logos:

 "Increase ye in increasing, and multiply in multitude, ye creatures and creations all; and man that hath Mind in him, let him learn to know that he himself is deathless, and that the cause of death is love, though Love is all."

-[//]: # (19.)
-When He said this, His Forethought did by means of Fate and Harmony effect their couplings and their generations founded.
+[](#19)When He said this, His Forethought did by means of Fate and Harmony effect their couplings and their generations founded.
 And so all things were multiplied according to their kind.

 And he who thus hath learned to know himself, hath reached that Good which doth transcend abundance; but he who through a love that leads astray, expends his love upon his body - he stays in Darkness wandering, and suffering through his senses things of Death.

-[//]: # (20.)
-What is the so great fault, said I, the ignorant commit, that they should be deprived of deathlessness?
+[](#20)What is the so great fault, said I, the ignorant commit, that they should be deprived of deathlessness?

 Thou seemest, He said, O thou, not to have given heed to what thou heardest.
 Did I not bid thee think?